With the support of:

 Phase 1: Application and Jury Evaluation

-Participants must complete the application form, which consists of seven distinct sections:
+Participants must complete the application form, which consists of seven distinct sections.
+For the application to be valid, all fields must be completed and all documents must be uploaded.

 Phase 2: Interview